Saturday, May 26, 2012

 May 26th, 2012

 No two people grieve the same, I think.
-Its been a few months now since our loss.
+It's been a few months now since our loss.
 Every time I think I am getting better, I fail.
 I just need a cure.

-To cope with the heartache, I imagine she is on a long vacation.
-I say to myself, “ Well, if she was in prison, she couldn’t see the boys.”
+I imagine she is on a long vacation to cope with the heartache.
+I say, "Well if she was in prison, she couldn't see the boys."
 But even prison would be wishful thinking.
-The ironic thing is, I am the one in prison.
-I'm trapped in this labyrinth, unable to chose the right path to follow, to make my escape from the deep corridors inside myself.
-I’m in solitary confinement, a box, attempting to break out.
+The ironic thing is I am the one in prison.
+I'm trapped in this labyrinth, unable to choose the right path to follow to make my escape from the deep corridors inside myself.
+I'm in solitary confinement, a box, attempting to break out.

-I feel shock.
+I feel shocked.

 I am bewildered.